 These are the same steps you take if you are petitioning for a work permit after being declared a habitual offender, though you would have to send in your Maine Driver’s license with your reinstatement fee and petition to the BMV.
 If you are applying for the ignition interlock device, you will need to be compliant with Maine’s DEEP (driver education and evaluation program.)
 Information about DEEP is available from the BMV.

 Being charged with OUI id incredibly disruptive, but we at the law office of Richard Berne don’t think it should ruin your life.
 If you have any questions about work resticted licenses or need assistance with an OUI charge, contact us.
-We have 42 years of experience in both civil litigation and state criminal defense, and thus are well qualified to assist.
+We have 42 years of experience in state criminal defense, and thus are well qualified to assist.